Fig.: Garmin BlueChart G1 Stick

 step 3

-Turn the PC back on and boot up and continue with step 3 of the Garmin USB driver installation.
+Restart and restart the PC and proceed with step 3 of the Garmin USB driver installation.
 Only now can the Garmin USB Data Card Programmer be plugged into a free USB port on the PC for the first time!
-The PC will immediately report “New hardware found” and the device wizard will open and step 3 will begin.
+The PC will immediately display the "New Hardware Found" message, and the Device Wizard will open, and step 3 will begin.

 Step 2 was installing the Garmin USB driver WITHOUT that a Garmin USB device was plugged in.
 After plugging in the Garmin USB Data Card Programmer, the hardware wizard will open as shown in the picture above. select option Install software automatically (1.) and with Continue (2.) to the next window.